sanskrit/raw_etexts_english/blogs/manasataramgini/2005-09-16_the-purusha-and-the-superorganism.md

 +++
-title = "The puruSha and thexa0superorganism"
+title = "The puruSha and the superorganism"

 +++
 yat puruṣaṃ vyadadhuḥ katidhā vyakalpayan |